-So away we went purchasing the 6 panel hollow core bifold door.
-We removed the trim that was in place from previous home owners.Then we installed the bifold door.
-Even if I had never gotten around to making the barn door the bifold door looked 100% better then the gaping hole…but don’t tell my husband that.
+Even if I had never gotten around to making the barn door, the 6-panel bifold door looked 100% better then the gaping hole…but don’t tell my husband that. 😉

 There are many different styles of barn doors.
-I wanted a more simpler style and didn’t want to deal with cutting any angles.
+I wanted a simpler style and I didn’t want to deal with cutting any angles.
 If you’re unsure of a certain design then check out my post where I shared 10 bifold door makeovers.

 *This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 *Before you get started make sure you have your Safety Gear.
 For this project, I recommend safety goggles, ear protection and N95 mask for staining.

 - Table saw – I use the Rigid Table Saw or a circular saw

 - Saw – I use this Miter saw